 While the other Beatles were planning moves to the stockbroker belt in England’s Home Counties, Paul McCartney decided to remain in the capital city.
-On this day he bought a house at 7 Cavendish Avenue in St John’s Wood, London.
+On 13 April 1965 he bought a house at 7 Cavendish Avenue in St John’s Wood, London.

 The three-storey Regency townhouse was purchased from a physician named Desmond O’Neill for £40,000.
 A short walk to EMI Studios on Abbey Road, it often functioned as a base for the group for meetings before or after they were recording.